reduxjs/redux/docs/advanced/AsyncActions.md

 ## Handling Actions

-Before going into details of dispatch actions together with network requests, we will write the reducers for the actions we defined above.
+Before going into the details of dispatching actions together with network requests, we will write the reducers for the actions we defined above.

 #### `reducers.js`